What is middleware?

 In addition to providing work-saving interoperability, middleware services help software developers in the following ways.

 Based on client or front-end application request information, middleware can customize the back-end application or service response.
-For instance, in a retailer's ecommerce application, middleware application logic can sort product search results from a back-end inventory database by nearest store location based on the IP address or location information in the HTTP request header.
+In a retailer's e-commerce application, middleware application logic can sort product search results from a back-end inventory database by nearest store location.
+This sorting is based on the IP address or location information in the HTTP request header.

 Middleware typically establishes a secure connection from the front-end application to back-end data sources that use Transport Layer Security (TSL) or another network security protocol.
 It can provide authentication capabilities, challenging front-end application requests for credentials (username and password) or digital certificates.